 Best Ball Python Enclosure Comparison

 Vivariums, as they can be called, are made of several materials including glass, plastic (such as PVC) and even wood.
 Each has its advantages and disadvantages.
 While wood is conducive for maintaining a steady temperature, it isn’t transparent.
-Glass makes for gorgeous terrariums but absorbs heat quickly if placed by a window that receives a lot of sunlight.
+Glass makes for gorgeous terrariums which can allow you to admire your snake, but absorbs heat quickly if placed by a window that receives a lot of sunlight.

 1. Exo Terra Outback Terrarium